raayu83/python-package-size-uv/README.md

 # Recursive Package Size

+This is a fork of https://github.com/qertoip/python-package-size.

 Learn after-install weight of any Python package including its dependencies.

 The tool will **loop over your project dependencies**, install each dependency in its own venv and report the actual size including dependency tree.

 This is useful for optimizing dependencies of your large applications, libraries or containers.

-This is **especially useful in machine learning** context, where dependencies easily explode into gigabates.
+This is **especially useful in machine learning** context, where dependencies easily explode into gigabytes.

 ## Installation

-`pip install python-package-size`
+`pip install uv-package-size`

 ## Usage

-`python-package-size -r pyproject.toml`
+`uv-package-size -r pyproject.toml`

 or

-`python-package-size -r requirements.txt`
+`uv-package-size -r requirements.txt`

 ## Example output